fisothemes/TwinCat-Dynamic-Collections/README.md

 * 👍 **FB_Tree_Set** - A collection that contains no duplicate items implemented using an iterative AVL Tree.
 Keys and values can be retrieved as an immutable list (whose base is FB_Array_List) via 4 traversal methods; Inorder, Preorder, Postorder and Level Order.
 Can store multiple types.
 Implements `I_Tree_Set` which inherits `I_Set`.

+* 👍 **FB_Tree_Multiset** - A collection similar to a set except it allows for duplicate items implemented using an iterative AVL Tree.
+Keys and values can be retrieved as an immutable list (whose base is FB_Array_List) via 4 traversal methods; Inorder, Preorder, Postorder and Level Order.
+Can store multiple types.
+Implements `I_Tree_Set` which inherits `I_Set`.

 * 👍 **FB_Queue** - A collection whose access/mutation of items is first-in, first-out whose base is FB_List.
 Can store multiple types.
 Implements `I_Queue`.

 * 👍 **FB_Stack** - A collection whose access/mutation of items is last-in, first-out whose base is FB_List.
 Can store multiple types.
 Implements `I_Stack`.